Project

 strace devmem 0x01C14134 0x118112

-RE: Pinmux changes back on its own - Added by Andrew Bean almost 8 years ago
+RE: Pinmux changes back on its own - Added by Andrew Bean over 8 years ago

 It looks like devmem is missing from the version of busybox (v1.19.4) included with the 2014-01-13 root file system image, which I'm currently using.
 Is it straightforward to update busybox?
 I looked through the source for the most recent busybox, and the included devmem seems to ultimately do the same thing as the code above ( open(/dev/mem) then mmap() with all the same options).

-RE: Pinmux changes back on its own - Added by Jonathan Cormier almost 8 years ago
+RE: Pinmux changes back on its own - Added by Jonathan Cormier over 8 years ago

 You can download the latest busybox and cross compile it.
 Should be something like below assuming you've set the toolchain in the path and the --host matches your toolchain.
 The busybox executable can be copied to the home directory and used from there like ./busybox devmem or you could try to replace the existing busybox.
 I usually use the default busybox config when building myself to get the majority of the useful tools.